Many committees, task forces, staff offices, and meetings make GA happen, starting several years before the event.

 UUA Staff & Committees

-UUA President – besides participating in General Assembly Mission of the Association Partnership (GAMAP) (see below), the President invites the speaker for the Ware Lecture.
+UUA President – besides participating in General Assembly Mission of the Association Partnership (GAMAP), the President invites the speaker for the Ware Lecture.

-Organizing Strategy Team (OST)– plans and manages the GA Witness event; the General Assembly Planning Committee budget and General Assembly and Conference Services Director provide logistical support.
+Organizing Strategy Team (OST)– plans and manages the GA Witness event; the Local Area Task Force, and Conference Services Director provide logistical support.

-Lifespan Faith Engagement Office (LiFE) – provides support for General Assembly Youth, organized by and for high-school-aged youth, offering a full schedule of business meetings and other events; also provides support for Young Adults at General Assembly (YA@GA).
+Lifespan Faith Engagement Office (LFE) – provides support for General Assembly Youth, organized by and for high-school-aged youth, offering business meetings and other events; also provides support for Young Adults at General Assembly (YA@GA).

-- Local Arrangements Chair – recruited by UUA staff, appointed by the General Assembly Planning Committee; meets with Planning Committee starting April, one year prior to GA in their city; serves as liaison for Local and National volunteer staff with General Assembly and Conference Services staff/Planning Committee; recruits other members of the Local Arrangements Task Force.
-Job description (PDF)
+- Local Area Coordinator – recruited by UUA staff, appointed by the General Assembly Advisory Council; meets with GAAC starting April, one year prior to GA in their city; serves as liaison for Local and National volunteer staff with General Assembly and Conference Services staff and Advisory Council; recruits other members of the Local Area Task Force.